-Finances and funding: Since 2001, the Global Fund has channelled nearly US\$ 60.4 billion in grants to respond to HIV/AIDS, TB, malaria, and lately COVID-19 and for programs to strengthen systems for health across more than 120 countries as of September 2023.
+Finances and funding: Since 2001, the Global Fund has channelled nearly US\$ 60.4 billion in grants to respond to HIV/AIDS, TB, malaria, and lately COVID-19 and for programs to strengthen systems for health across more than 120 countries as of September 20234.
 No other organisation working in international health development can match these figures.
 Overall country allocations are based on the specific disease burden and the economic capacity of a country.
-Low-Income Countries (LICs) with a high disease burden receive comparatively higher grants.
+Low Income Countries (LIC) with a high disease burden receive comparatively higher grants.
 Around 70% of total funding goes to Sub-Saharan Africa.

-The Board has approved the amount of USD\$ 342.2 million for the Funds 2024 operative budget, which complements activities and the contributions of implementers and partners, to drive the objectives of the 2023 - 2028 strategy.
+The Fund has allocated the amount of US\$ 342.2 million for its 2024 operative budget.
 The Global Fund provides 28% of all international financing for HIV programs, 76% of all international financing for TB (12% of total available resources) and 65% of all international financing for malaria programs.
 The Fund has invested USD 24.2 billion in programs to prevent and treat HIV/AIDS and USD 5 billion in TB/HIV, USD 8.5 billion in programs to prevent and treat TB and more than USD 16.4 billion in malaria control programs as of September 2023.